KevJimenez/HomelabProject-v.1/README.md

-# HomelabTestProject-v.1
+# HomelabProject-v.1

 ## Project Description

-Repurposing my old laptop to a test server running multiple services (ie. JellyFin, Pihole, NextCloud, etc.) using an Ubuntu Server.
+Repurposing my old laptop to a test server running multiple services (ie. JellyFin, Pihole, NextCloud, etc.) using an Ubuntu Server and a brief overview on how to use my homelab and how its structured.

 ## Table of Contents